 Requirements and Courses

-The Master of Engineering degree is an engineering practice-oriented program requiring a minimum of 36 credit hours.
+The Master of Engineering degree is an engineering practice-oriented program requiring a minimum of 30 credit hours.
 A minimum of 24 credit hours of coursework must be in MSE courses.
-A maximum of six credit hours may be earned by taking MSE 5396 and MSE 5397 which an acceptable research project in workplace research project and report, internship, or additional coursework.

 MSE 5300 Introduction to Materials Science and Engineering: This course must be taken by any students whose academic backgrounds are different from Materials Science and Engineering.
 An exemption may be granted by the Graduate Advisor if it is determined that the student has a solid foundation for Materials Science and Engineering.
 The credit for MSE 5300 will not be counted towards the total credits required for graduation.
 However, the grade of MSE 5300 will be counted in calculating the GPA.